Some UK mobile networks will allow you to roll over unused data into the following month. We compare the roll-over policy by mobile network.

 The following table shows SIM-only plans on Sky Mobile, that will give you a Sky Piggybank for unused data:

-Rather than offering data rollover as a feature, SMARTY has something similar called the unused data discount.
+Rather than offering data rollover as a feature, SMARTY offers money back for unused data on their data discount plans.

 In our opinion, this is superior to data rollover in many ways.
-With the discount, you’ll get money off your next month’s bill at the rate of £1.25 per gigabyte.
-So for instance, if you only used 1.6GB of data on the 4GB plan, you’ll receive a discount of 2.4GB x £1.25/GB = £3.
-The following month, you would pay £7 for 4GB of data (or if you wanted, you could use an extra 2.4GB of data at the £1.25/GB rate, therefore paying just £10 for 7GB of data).
+With the discount, you’ll get money off your next month’s bill at the rate of £1 per gigabyte.
+So for instance, if you only used 1.6GB of data on the 3GB plan, you’ll receive a discount of 2.4GB x £1/GB = £2.40.
+The following month, you would pay £5.60 for 3GB of data (the regular charge is £8/month, with a £2.40 discount applied to this).

 The opportunity to get a discount on your bill makes SMARTY a lot more flexible, and often makes it preferable to choose a plan with more data (e.g. as described here).

 The following table shows SIM-only plans from SMARTY that are eligible for the unused data discount:

 All of SMARTY’s SIM-only plans come on a 30-day contract.
 SMARTY is a low-cost sub-brand of Three, with customers receiving the same 3G & 4G coverage as customers on Three.